-- (a) was acquired, constructed, reconstructed, or erected by the taxpayer on or after October 1,1998, and before October 1, 2003; - (b) is depreciable under section 167 or 168 of the IRC; - (c) has a useful life of 4 years or more; - (d) was acquired by the taxpayer by purchase under section 179(d) of the IRC; - (e) is located in New York State; and - (f) is principally used in the ordinary course of the taxpayer's business in one of the following capacities: - as a broker or dealer in connection with the purchase or sale of stocks, bonds, other securities (IRC section 475(c)(2)), or of commodities (IRC section 475(e)), or in providing lending, loan arrangement, or loan origination services to customers in connection with the purchase or sale of securities (IRC section 475(c)(2));
+- Was acquired, constructed, reconstructed, or erected by the taxpayer on or after October 1, 1998, and before October 1, 2003; - Is depreciable under section 167 or 168 of the IRC; - Has a useful life of four years or more; - Was acquired by the taxpayer by purchase under section 179(d) of the IRC; - Is located in New York State; and - Is principally used in the ordinary course of the taxpayer's business in one of the following capacities: - As a broker or dealer in connection with the purchase or sale of stocks, bonds, other securities (IRC section 475(c)(2)), or of commodities (IRC section 475(e)), or in providing lending, loan arrangement, or loan origination services to customers in connection with the purchase or sale of securities (IRC section 475(c)(2)).

-- of providing investment advisory services for a regulated investment company (IRC section 851); - as an exchange registered as a national securities exchange (sections 3(A)(1) and 6(A) of the Securities Exchange Act of 1934); - as a board of trade (section 1410(a) of the Not-for-Profit Corporation Law); or - as an entity that is wholly owned by one or more such national securities exchanges or boards of trade and that provides them with automation or technical services (available to Article 9-A taxpayers only).
+- Of providing investment advisory services for a regulated investment company (IRC section 851). - As an exchange registered as a national securities exchange (sections 3(A)(1) and 6(A) of the Securities Exchange Act of 1934). - As a board of trade (section 1410(a) of the Not-for-Profit Corporation Law). - As an entity that is wholly owned by one or more such national securities exchanges or boards of trade and that provides them with automation or technical services (available to Article 9-A taxpayers only).